priyanka-koyalkar29/DeepFake-Face-Detection-Using-Machine-Learning-With-LSTM/README.md

-# DeepFake-Face-Detection-Using-Machine-Learning-With-LSTM
-A machine learning project for detecting deepfake videos using Xception + LSTM.
 # DeepFake Face Detection using Machine Learning (Xception + LSTM)

 A deep learning web app to detect deepfake faces using a hybrid model combining Xception CNN with LSTM.
 Built using Python, Flask, and OpenCV.